 Maida Heatter's Palm Beach Brownies recipe is one of my favorites, but over the years I've played with it and am calling these "Updated Palm Beach Brownies".

-Like Maida’s original recipe, Updated Palm Beach Brownies are dense, stiff, and almost fudge like.
+Like Maida's original recipe, Updated Palm Beach Brownies are dense, stiff, and almost fudge like.
 In addition, they have a fairly noticeable crust thanks to the high heat baking.
-And even though there’s a lot of butter and chocolate, the brownies aren’t greasy — maybe because the high amount of eggs, flour and sugar balances it out.
-But even with all the sugar, they’re not overly sweet because the nuts cut the sweetness a bit (which is why I recommend leaving them in).
+And even though there's a lot of butter and chocolate, the brownies aren't greasy.
+The high amount of eggs, flour and sugar balances everything out.
+Yes, even with all that sugar, they're not overly sweet because the nuts cut the sweetness a bit.
+I recommend not cutting out the nuts for this one.

 The other downside is that if your oven runs hot or is in any way wonky, the brownies burn easily.
 They are supposed to be baked at 425 F for exactly 35 minutes and if you mess with the pan size or temperature (as I have done many times), you'll get different results.
 These days I stick with this recipe as written below, plus I add in the step of plunging the brownies into a pan of ice water as soon as they're baked.